Tech tips & other words

 sudo nvram StartupMute=%01

-Mac OS X 10.9 ‘Mavericks’ has some DNS changes under the hood.
+So you want to clear the DNS cache on Mac OS X Mavericks through the now-current Mac OS 26?
+Well, Mac OS since ‘Mavericks’ has some DNS changes under the hood.
 Unlike previous versions, to effectively clear the cache you need to execute these two commands in Terminal:

 dscacheutil -flushcache;sudo killall -HUP mDNSResponder

 Wondering if a certain outbound port on your Mac is open or closed?
-Here’s a way to test if that port is open using netcat via the command line in terminal, using a free service from portquiz.net:
+Here’s a way to determine outbound open ports on Mac OS using netcat via the command line in terminal.
+We’ll use using a free service from portquiz.net.

 nc -v portquiz.net 443